Worthy is the Lamb!

 The

-of Revelation.
-God’s plan to redeem humanity and His creation through His
+God’s plan to redeem humanity and His creation through His Son is unveiled in the

-Son is unveiled in its visions and images.
-Christ’s Death, Resurrection, and Enthronement
+Book’s visions and images.
+Christ’s Death, Resurrection, and Enthronement are implementing

 death.
 Jesus is the “Lamb who is worthy” to receive all power and

-However, the Lamb who reigns is no
+The Lamb who reigns is no tyrant.

-tyrant.
 He does not subjugate his enemies through violent conquest.
 He is the “Lamb

 every “tribe and people and tongue” by his shed blood.